 We eat roasted sweet potatoes often and were perfectly happy with them (thank you, Roasted Carrots), so I didn’t think my technique needed improving.
 Then, one night, I was in a hurry and I tried something new.

 I cut the sweet potatoes into large chunks.

 What started as a time saver (larger pieces are quicker to chop) turned out to be the best-kept secret to roasted sweet potatoes.

 - Cut the Sweet Potatoes into Large Chunks.
-I found 1-inch pieces to be ideal.
+I found 1-inch cubes to be ideal.

-- Larger sweet potato pieces meant a longer roasting time in the oven.
+- Larger sweet potato pieces meant a longer baking time in the oven.

 - The insides had time to become unbelievably velvety while the outsides fully crisped, all without drying the sweet potatoes out.